 All children, regardless of their age, ability, aptitude and any special education needs they may have are entitled to a full-time education.
-The Trust recognises that a child missing education is a potential indicator of abuse or neglect and will follow procedures for unauthorised absence and for children missing education.
-Parents should always inform us of the reason for any absence.
-We ensure contact is made on day 1 with parents who do not contact us first.
-Where contact is not successfully made, a referral may be made to another appropriate agency (Attendance Management Services, Social Care or Police).
+Our school recognises that a child missing education is a potential indicator of abuse or neglect and will follow the school procedures for unauthorised absence and for children missing education.
+Parents should always inform us of the reason for any absence by using Parentmail or phoning the school.
+Where contact is not successfully made, a referral may be made to another appropriate agency (Newham Attendance Management Service (NAMS), Social Care or Police).

-Each school will inform the relevant local authority of any pupil who fails to attend school regularly or has been absent without permission for a continuous period of 10 days or more in line with the requirements for Children Missing Education.
+Our school will inform the local authority of any pupil who fails to attend school regularly or has been absent without school permission for a continuous period of 10 days or more in line with the requirements for Children Missing Education.